neowara/nc-frontend-challenge/README.md

 - Custom properties for theming
 - `clamp()` for fluid typography that scales perfectly
 - Backdrop filters for that glass effect

+**Custom Date Picker**: I went with a hybrid approach that gives us the best of both worlds - a beautiful, consistent UI that still leverages the native date picker functionality.
+The technique involves layering a styled display input over a hidden native date input, so users get the native date picker experience when they click, but see our custom styling.

 **Mobile-First**: Built responsive from the ground up, not as an afterthought.